darnelleMelvin/from-negatives-to-knowledge/docs/queries.md

 # 📊 SPARQL Queries

-Explore queries contributed by and inspired by UNLV Wikimedians and Wikidata editors, focusing on the African Diaspora and broader community-linked topics.
+Explore queries contributed by and inspired by UNLV Wikimedians and Wikidata editors, focusing on community-linked topics.
 These examples progress from basic lookups to advanced graph patterns.

 ---

 ### 🔍 Query #1: What *types* of things have UNLV Wikimedians contributed to?

-This query looks at all items connected to the [UNLV Wikimedians Projects](https://www.wikidata.org/wiki/Q100202113) and returns what types of entities they are (`instance of`, `P31`).
+This query looks at all items connected to the [UNLV Wikimedians Projects](https://www.wikidata.org/wiki/Q100202113) and returns what types of entities they are `instance of`(`wdt:P31`).

 ```sparql
 SELECT DISTINCT ?instanceOfLabel ?instanceOf